MicrosoftDocs/azure-devops-yaml-schema/task-reference/android-signing-v1.md

 **`zipalign`** - **Zipalign**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select if you want to zipalign your package.
+Select this boolean if you want to zipalign your package.
 This reduces the amount of RAM consumed by an app.
 <!-- :::editable-content-end::: -->
 <br>